azsk/AzTS-docs/01-Setup and getting started/README.md

 > 4. _AzTSDeploymentTemplate provides capability to deploy AzTS UI and API which can be used to see compliance summary against each subscription and scan your subscription(s) manually.
 To deploy AzTS UI and API run installation command `Install-AzSKTenantSecuritySolutionConsolidated` with `-EnableAzTSUI` switch._
 > 5. _If you want to provide additional security to AzTS UI and configure custom rules for accessing public endpoints, you must enable Web Application Firewall (WAF).
 To know more about WAF visit [here](https://docs.microsoft.com/en-us/azure/web-application-firewall/overview).
 To enable WAF for AzTS UI and API run the installation command `Install-AzSKTenantSecuritySolutionConsolidated` with `-EnableAzTSUI` and `-EnableWAF` switch._
 > 6. _As a security best practice, we recommend creating central scanning identity in an isolated subscription with limited permission to secure access to this identity._
-> 7. _Scanner MI requires MS Graph permission to read data in your organization's directory, such as users, groups and apps and to validate Role-based access control (RBAC) using Azure AD Privileged Identity Management (PIM).
+> 7. _Scanner identity (MI) requires MS Graph permission to read data in your organization's directory, such as users, groups and apps and to validate Role-based access control (RBAC) using Azure AD Privileged Identity Management (PIM).
 To grant this permission as part of setup flow, please specify `-GrantGraphPermissionToScanIdentity` switch in installation command.
 This requires admin consent.
 Therefore, the signed-in user must be a member of one of the following administrator roles: </br>Global Administrator or Privileged Role Administrator.</br>If you do not have the required permission, please contact your administrator to get "PrivilegedAccess.Read.AzureResources" and "Directory.Read.All" permission for your scanner MI in Azure Active Directory using [this PowerShell script](../Scripts/ScriptToGrantGraphPermissionToScannerMI.ps1?raw=1).
 To run this script, you need to provide the object id of the user-assigned managed identity (scanner MI) which will be available in deployment log file._
 > 8. _AzTS Soln creates an Internal MI identity used to perform internal operations such as pushing scan results to different storages (like Log Analytics workspace and Storage account).
 Internal MI is also used by AzTS UI to read the list of security groups that the user is a member of.
 For this purpose, internal MI requires 'User.Read.All' permission.
 To grant this permission as part of setup flow, please specify `-GrantGraphPermissionToInternalIdentity` switch in installation command.
 This requires admin consent.
 Therefore, the signed-in user must be a member of one of the following administrator roles: </br>Global Administrator or Privileged Role Administrator.</br>If you do not have the required permission, please contact your administrator to get 'User.Read.All' permission for the internal MI in Azure Active Directory using [this PowerShell script](../Scripts/ScriptToGrantGraphPermissionToInternalMI.ps1?raw=1).
 To run this script, you need to provide the object id of the user-assigned managed identity (internal MI) which will available in deployment logs file._
 >
 > &nbsp;